sago007/oastat/README.md

 CppDb can be disabled from the build by adding the line:
 USECPPDB=0 to src/Makefile.local (file must be created)

-libdbi-dev can be used instead by adding:
-USEDBIXX=1 to src/Makefile.local (file must be created)

 Go to ./src and type "make"
 The executable will be in the same folder.